levonk/data-integration/Implementor.md

 	* Data quality
       * All cumulatives should be increasing
       * outputs follow naming standards for underlying *.parquet files and within metastore
+	* operationalization
+	  * Do not use thriftserver, must use Livy to submit sql
+	  * Must use livy elt component job
   * Scheduled
     * Has been tested to have at least 5 cycles of scheduled frequency of success
     * Slack alerts have been set up to inform user (based on preference) start/success/fail/issues